comob-project/snn-sound-localization/research/Questions.md

 ## Technical challenges

 * Delay learning: can we train delays with surrogate gradient descent?
+  - _Jakub_: I'm interested in looking into this.
 * Alternatives to surrogate gradient descent?
 - _Danish_:  I use a correlation learning model of synaptic plasticity which could in principle capture timing delays.
 * Add a more realistic auditory periphery (cochlear filtering and more realistic spiking model).